Hudson Soft

+Hudson Soft became a publicly traded company in 2000.
+In 2005, Konami acquired a 55% controlling stake in Hudson, later purchasing the company outright on April 1, 2011.
+On March 1, 2012, Hudson merged with Konami Digital Entertainment, which retains its game catalog and periodically re-releases Hudson's classic titles.

 History

-Hudson Soft Ltd. was founded in Toyohira-ku, Sapporo, Japan on May 18, 1973 by brothers Yuji and Hiroshi Kudo.
-The founders grew up admiring trains, and named the business after their favourite, the Hudson locomotives (called the "4-6-4", and especially Japanese C62).
+Hudson Soft Ltd. was founded in Toyohira-ku, Sapporo, Japan on May 18, 1973, by brothers Yuji and Hiroshi Kudo.
+The founders grew up admiring trains, and named the business after their favourite, the Hudson locomotives (called the "4-6-4", and especially the Japanese C62).
+The company's mascot was a bee named Hachisuke, inspired by the Hudson Hornet car.

 Hudson began as an amateur radio shop called CQ Hudson (CQハドソン), selling radio telecommunications devices and art photographs.
 Yuji Kudo had originally planned to start a coffee shop, but there was already one in the same building, resulting in the decision to change to a wireless radio shop at the eleventh hour.
 Although the Kudo brothers had university education, neither had studied in business management.
 That factor, combined with the difficulty to find trustworthy people to accompany the Kudos in their venture, meant that Hudson was almost always in the red each month during its era exclusively as a radio shop.

 In September 1975, Hudson began selling personal computer-related products and in March 1978 started developing and selling video game packages.
 At that time, many amateur radio shops were switching to the sales of personal computers because they deal with the same electronic equipment.
 CQ Hudson would continue to operate for decades in Sapporo until Hudson Soft closed the shop in May 2001.

 In the late 1970s and early 1980s, Hudson Soft favoured a quantity-over-quality approach for the marketing of video games.
 At one point, the company released up to 30 different computer software titles per month; none of which were hugely successful.
 Things changed in late 1983, when Hudson started to prioritise quality-over-quantity.
 Hudson became Nintendo's first third-party software vendor for the Family Computer and its title for this console, Lode Runner, sold 1.2 million units after its 1984 release.